BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Conclusions, summary and outlook

-As discussed above, the \BP\ program has primarily focused on the \Planck\ LFI data.
+As discussed above, the \BP\ program has focused on the \Planck\ LFI data.
 The reasons for doing so were three-fold.
 First and foremost, many \BP\ collaborators have been working with the LFI data for one or two decades, and the aggregated experience with this data set within the collaboration implied a low start-up cost; results could be produced quickly.
 Second, the full LFI data volume is fairly limited in size, comprising less than 1\,TB after compression, which is good for fast debugging and testing.
 Third, the LFI instrument is based on HEMT radiometers, which generally both have a relatively high noise contribution and low systematic errors per sample.
 The combination of these three points made LFI a natural starting point for the work.

 However, now that the computational framework already exists, it will require substantially less effort to generalize it to other and complementary data sets.
-This work has already started for \emph{LiteBIRD}, \emph{SPIDER}, and \WMAP, but we welcome initiatives targeting any other experiment as well.
+Currently on-going generalizations by various teams involve \WMAP, \emph{LiteBIRD}, CHIPASS, and COBE-DIRBE, and we warmly welcome initiatives targeting any other experiment as well.
 In this respect, it may be useful to distinguish between four types of experiments, each with their own set of algorithmic complexities.

 First, many radio, microwave and sub-millimeter experiments may be modelled within nearly the same sky and instrument model as \BP.
 Examples include C-BASS, QUIET and QUIJOTE, all of which simply provide additional signal-to-noise and/or frequency coverage, as far as the underlying algorithms are concerned.
 For these, analysis within the \BP\ framework may turn out to amount simply to writing one or more TOD processing modules (for instance using the current LFI module as a template) to take into account the various instrument-specific systematic effects of the experiment in question.
 These experiments should be, relatively speaking, the easiest to integrate into the current framework.